KoenvanArem/BEP-Genetic-Algorithms-on-Solar-Cells/Best_Implementation/README.md

 # Best Version

 This folder contains the Best Version of the genetic algorithm as found in Chapter 5.
+Make sure that the Parallel Computing Toolbox is installed.

 Make sure that the settings for GenPro4 are in the following way: